JitenRaj/java-notes/docs/java-oops/classes-objects/classes-objects.md

 }
 ```

-In this example, the Car class has three constructors:
+In this example, the `Car` class has three constructors:

-1. One that takes both brand and year as parameters.
+1. One that takes both `brand` and `year` as parameters.
-2. One that takes only brand and sets a default value for year.
+2. One that takes only `brand` and sets a default value for `year`.
-3. One that takes no parameters and sets default values for both brand and year.
+3. One that takes no parameters and sets default values for both `brand` and `year`.

 Overloading constructors provides flexibility in how you create instances of a class.

 ### Copy Constructors

-A copy constructor in Java is a special type of constructor used to create a new object as a copy of an existing object.
+A copy constructor in **Java** is a special type of constructor used to create a new object as a copy of an existing object.
 It takes a single parameter: an object of the same class.
 The fields of the new object are initialized with the values of the fields of the existing object, effectively cloning the object.
 This is useful when you want to create a duplicate object with the same state.

 Here’s how a copy constructor looks: